 Relational nouns play the same syntactic role as English prepositions but are inflected as nouns.
-Unlike the locative prepositions chi and pa, relational nouns never occur without a possessive marker.
+Unlike the locative prepositions chi and pa, relational nouns are always possessed.
 They mark a relationship of belonging, causality, reflexivity, temporality or spatiality between two phrases.

-In Unit 10, we read a text written by Mauricio, a beginner student from the United States who told us about what he did everyday.
-Mauricio later went to Nahualá to study k’iche’, and he wrote the following text.
+In Unit 10, we read a text written by Mauricio, a beginner K’iche’ student who told us about his daily routine.
+Mauricio later went to Nahualá to study K’iche’, and he wrote the following text.
 Read it, and then look at the explanation of relational nouns.
-Some of them, we have already been using for quite some time.
-After reading through the kemchi’ section, come back to the text and identify them
+We have already been using some of them in previous lessons.
+After reading through the kemchi’ section, come back to the text and identify them.

-Chanim, pa Nahual ja’ in k’o wi.
+Chanim, pa Nahualja’ in k’o wi.
 Sib’alaj utz kinwil le tinamit.
 K’o le nima k’ayb’al pa jueves chil pa domingo.
-E k’i le winaq keb’e che loq’omanik pa k’ayb’al. K’i le jas taq kakayix rumal le aj k’ay: k’o le lej, le q’or, le kar, le atzyaq.
-Konojel le jastaq kawaj k’o pa k’ayb’al.
+E k’i le winaq keb’e che loq’omanik pa k’ayb’al. K’i le jastaq kak’ayix rumal le ajk’ay: k’o le lej, le q’or, le kar, le atz’yaq.
+Ronojel le jastaq kawaj k’o pa k’ayb’al.

-Kawaj kinwetamaj le ch’ab’al K’iche’, rumal la’ xinpe waral.
-Ronojel q’ij, k’o le tijonik rech k’iche’ pa le tijob’al. Jub’eq’ kosnaq le b’e rumal kinb’in pa le tijob’al. Par utz kinwilo rumal na nutukel ta kinb’inik.
-Keb’in wuk’ le wachi’il.
-Pa le tijob’al, kasik’ix le wuj y katzibax le tzij rumal le ajtij.
-Kaqasikij chil kaqatz’ib’aj choqe oj tijoxelab’.
-K’i le chak che le retamaxik rech k’iche, par k’i chil le jas taq kinwetamaj!
+Kawaj kinweta’maj le ch’ab’al k’iche’, rumal la’ xinpe waral.
+Ronojel q’ij, in k’o le tijonik rech k’iche’ pa le tijob’al. Jub’eq’ kosnaq le b’e rumal kinb’in pa le tijob’al. Par utz kinwilo rumal na nutukel ta kinb’inik.
+Keb’in wuk’ le e wachi’il.
+Pa le tijob’al, kasik’ix le wuj y katz’ibax le tzij rumal le ajtij.
+Kaqasik’ij chil kaqatz’ib’aj choqe’ oj tijoxelab’.
+Nim le chak che reta’maxik rech k’iche, par k’i le jastaq kinweta’maj!

 Right now, I am in Nahualá.
 I like this town a lot.
 There is a big market on Thursdays and Sundays.
 There are a lot of people who go shopping at the market.
-There are a lot of things that are sold by the merchants.
-All of the things that you want are at the market.
+There are a lot of things that are sold by the merchants: there are tortillas, atol, fish, and clothes.
+All of the things that you could want are at the market.

-I want to learn K’iche, because of that I came here.
+I want to learn K’iche, for that reason I came here.
 Everyday, I have K’iche’ class at school.
 It is a little tiring because I walk to school.
 But I like it because I don’t walk alone.
-I walk with my classmates.
+My classmates walk with me.
 At school, books are read and things are written by the teacher.
 We students also read and write there.
-Learning K’iche’ is a lot of work, but I am learning a lot of things, too!
+Learning K’iche’ is a lot of work, but I am learning a lot of things!

 A) -ECH

 It indicates a relationship of possession, association or purpose.
-The possessor may be emphasized with a Set B (absolutive pronoun) the relational noun.
+The possessor may be emphasized by being followed by a Set B pronoun (absolutive pronoun).
 It may also be contracted as can be seen in the examples below.

 Possession